Skip to Content

 Take proper scissors and trim the top of the hair to the length you want.
 You should always use styling scissors, as regular ones might give you a blunt and jagged look.

-Hold hair between your pointer and middle fingers and ensure that you put everything at the same length.
+Hold hair between your pointer and middle fingers and trim to your desired length, elevating the sections to follow the natural curve of your head.
 Use small sections of hair, and always use a portion from the selection that you already cut and leveled to know you are being consistent.

 Step Two